 - The protesting captain will state the basis for their protest.
 In turn, the official will explain the basis of their decision.

-- If the protesting party wishes to appeal the decision of the official in charge, he/she must request that the field or court supervisor review the decision before play resumes.
+- If the protesting party wishes to appeal the decision of the official in charge, he or she must request that the field or court supervisor review the decision before play resumes.

 - The supervisor will render a decision on the protest.

-- If the protesting party is not satisfied with the decision, the protest will be given to the sport assistant, graduate assistant or Assistant Director.
+- If the protesting party is not satisfied with the decision, the protest will be given to the sport assistant, graduate assistant or assistant director for Intramurals.
 A $50 fee must be presented by the protesting party before the protest is heard.
 If the protest is upheld, the money will be returned.
-If the protest is denied, the money will be donated to the Intramural program.
+If the protest is denied, the money will be donated to Intramurals.

 - If the protesting party is still not satisfied with the decision, he or she must fill out, along with the court or field supervisor, a protest form.
 The game will then resume play from that point.
-The player or team filing the protest must meet with the Assistant Director within 24 hrs of the game's completion.
+The player or team filing the protest must meet with the assistant director for Intramurals within 24 hrs of the game's completion.

 Any protest filed during a playoff game will be decided at the time of the protest.

 If a formal protest is upheld, the game will be replayed from the point at which the improper decision was made, or in its entirety, in order to correct the error.
 If the protest is denied, the game result will stand.
-This decision lies solely with the Assistant Director.
+This decision lies solely with the assistant director for Intramurals.
 Individual players found to be ineligible shall automatically cause a forfeit for the game in which they participated as well as all other games in which they participated.

-At the completion of each game, the officials, scorekeepers and supervisors working the event will rate the teams for their Sportsmanship Rating.
-This is based on the attitude and sportsmanship of the players, fans and coaches before, during and after the game toward other players, fans, coaches and Intramural Staff.
+At the completion of each game, the officials, scorekeepers and supervisors working the event will rate the teams for their sportsmanship rating.
+This is based on the attitude and sportsmanship of the players, fans and coaches before, during and after the game toward other players, fans, coaches and Intramurals staff.
 The scale ranges from zero to four; four being equated with the best behavior and sportsmanship and with zero being poor behavior and sportsmanship.

 Teams must have at least a three average grade to be eligible for post season play.
 During playoffs, if a team receives a zero in a game, or if the team's sportsmanship rating average drops below a three, the team is automatically eliminated from the playoffs.
 Some sports and events have standard deductions for sportsmanship associated with it.